-Coconut milk is a sweet, milky-white liquid extracted from the fresh coconut kernel.
-Green, but mature, coconuts employed, either by manual or mechanical extraction methods for this purpose.
+Coconut milk is a sweet, milky-white liquid, extracted from the fresh coconut kernel.
+Green, but mature, coconuts are employed either manually or mechanically for this purpose.

-In many households in South Asia and South-East Asia, generally coconut milk is instantly extracted for use in rice, stews, curries, sweets, desserts and puddings.
+Many households in South Asia and South-East Asia extract coconut milk instantly for ready use in rice, stews, curries, sweets, desserts, and puddings.

 |Fresh Coconut milk.|

-The coconut palm, from where green coconuts obtained, is an unbranched, erect, tall-growing tree in the Palmaceae family of palm trees.
+The coconut palm from where green coconuts are obtained is an unbranched, erect, tall-growing plant in the Palmaceae family of palm trees.
 Scientific name : cocus nucifera.

-Coconut milk has special flovor and sweet taste which is attributed to its high fat and natural sugars.
-Its composition, however, greatly depends on the amount of water used for its extraction, affecting significantly moisture and fat content.
-For example, coconut milk obtained from single-stage extraction, without added water, is thicker, sweeter and has more intense flavor.
+Coconut milk has a special flavor and sweet taste, which is attributed to its high fat and natural sugars.
+Its composition, however, greatly depends on the amount of water used for its extraction, affecting significant moisture and fat content.
+For example, coconut milk obtained from single-stage extraction, without added water, is thicker, sweeter, and has a more intense flavor.

 Wash the meat thoroughly and grate using a manual grater.
 The grated coconut meat is then mixed in Coconut water and allowed to stand in a water bath for 10-15 minutes.
 Add hot water to this semi-liquid mixture and allow standing for 10 minutes.